Yongmin-Yoo/claimsem/README.md

     --config configs/smoke_test.json
 ```

-The demo verifies the pipeline but does not reproduce the paper results.
+The demo verifies the execution pipeline.
+It does not reproduce the paper results.

 ---